sigmondkukla/ignite-pickup-boxes/README.md

 ### Hardware

 If you only have a single stack of boxes, only this first list is needed.
-However, if you have more stacks of boxes to control, you'll need
+However, if you have more stacks of boxes to control, you'll need some additional (cheaper) hardware for each.

 #### For the single/master stack of boxes